duccss/PearlPlus/README.md

 ## PearlPlus

 PearlPlus lets you allow players at your base to load pearls through chat whispers without granting any other permissions.
-You can configure which pearls people can load using commands through Discord or console.
+You can configure which pearls people can load using commands through discord or console.

-### Commands
+The config is saved to `plugins/config/pearl-plus.json`

-All commands begin with `pearl+`
+### Management Commands

 ```bash
 pearl+ toggle <on/off>
 ```